chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 list
 =====================================================
-Use the ``list`` argument to view a list of data bags that are currently available on the Chef server.
+Use the ``list`` argument to view a list of data bags that are currently available on the Chef Infra Server.

 Syntax
 -----------------------------------------------------